 4g net carbs per serving (one quarter of the recipe)

-For information on how to cook, please see specific recipe.
+For information on how to cook, please see one of the specific recipes.

 Nutrition InformationYield 4 Serving Size A quarter of the recipe

 Amount Per ServingCalories 325 Total Fat 27g Saturated Fat 8g Cholesterol 82mg Sodium 302mg Carbohydrates 7g Net Carbohydrates 4g Fiber 3g Sugar 2g Protein 17g